Tim-Maes/Facet.Search/README.md

 - **Type-Safe** - All filters are compile-time checked
 - **Performant** - Generated code is as efficient as hand-written
 - **SQL Translated** - All filters execute on the database, not in memory
-- **EF Core Integration** - [https://github.com/Tim-Maes/Facet.Search/tree/master/src/Facet.Search.EFCore](Extensions for EF Core) & multiple DB providers
+- **EF Core Integration** - [Extensions for EF Core](https://github.com/Tim-Maes/Facet.Search/tree/master/src/Facet.Search.EFCore) & multiple DB providers
 - **Full-Text Search** - Built-in text search with multiple strategies
 - **Facet Aggregations** - Automatic counting and range detection
 - **Frontend Metadata** - Generate facet metadata for UI consumption